TANGO-Project/Device-Emulator/readme.txt

   d) 'utilizationX' shows the percetage (%) of each node's/core's usage

-RERATION TO OTHER TANGO COMPONENTS
+RELATION TO OTHER TANGO COMPONENTS

 Device Emulator is currently used as a standalone tool in TANGO.
 However, it will be intergrated with the Device Supervisor, Programing model and runtime as well as ALDE.